What God Took Your Legs Away

 Written over eight years, Wahid Al Mamun’s debut collection of poems is an intricate exploration of migration, memory and love, built on the intersections of private griefs and communal narratives, uttered in a voice both tender and unflinching.
 What God Took Your Legs Away deftly interrogates the tensions between the body, the nation and their intertwined histories, and asks what it means to write with—and against—one’s (be)longings.
 It’ll bring you to your knees and take your breath away.

-📌 What God Took Your Legs Away by Wahid Almun will also be made available as an e-book.
-Listings coming very soon!
+📌 What God Took Your Legs Away by Wahid Al Mamun is also available as an e-book at Kobo and other retailers: Amazon US

 📌 Enter discount code IDESERVEIT for orders over $50 to get free local shipping.